How to Grow and Care For Zebra Succulents

 Key Takeaways:

-• Zebra succulents require bright indirect sunlight, gritty well draining soil and thrive at room temperature.
+- Zebra succulents require bright indirect sunlight, and gritty well-draining soil and thrive at room temperature.
 Let the soil dry out between watering, typically watering your zebra succulent once every 2 or 3 weeks.

-• Zebra succulents actively grow in the months of Spring and Fall when the temperatures are mild and there is more hours of bright, indirect light.
+- Zebra succulents actively grow in the months of Spring and Fall when the temperatures are mild and there are more hours of bright, indirect light.
 Zebra succulents grow slower in Winter in response to fewer hours of light and can go dormant in Summer in High temperatures.
 Only water zebra succulents when the soil is dry to prevent root rot.